The Florida Bar

 Thus, every lawyer is responsible for observance of the Rules of Professional Conduct.
 A lawyer should also aid in securing their observance by other lawyers.
 Neglect of these responsibilities compromises the independence of the profession and the public interest that it serves.

 The Rules of Professional Conduct are rules of reason.
 They should be interpreted with reference to the purposes of legal representation and of the law itself.
-Some of the rules are imperatives, cast in the terms of "shall" or "shall not."
+Some of the rules are imperatives, cast in the terms of "must," "must not," or "may not."
 These define proper conduct for purposes of professional discipline.
 Others, generally cast in the term "may," are permissive and define areas under the rules in which the lawyer has discretion to exercise professional judgment.
-No disciplinary action should be taken when the lawyer chooses not to act or acts within the bounds of such discretion.
+No disciplinary action should be taken when the lawyer chooses not to act or acts within the bounds of that discretion.
 Other rules define the nature of relationships between the lawyer and others.
 The rules are thus partly obligatory and disciplinary and partly constitutive and descriptive in that they define a lawyer's professional role.

 The comment accompanying each rule explains and illustrates the meaning and purpose of the rule.
 The comments are intended only as guides to interpretation, whereas the text of each rule is authoritative.
 Thus, comments, even when they use the term "should," do not add obligations to the rules but merely provide guidance for practicing in compliance with the rules.